digidem/digital-democracy.org/_posts/blog/2019-11-14-surveillance.md

 ### K: Where are the biggest gaps in data solidarity?

-A complete understanding of the social graph we carry with us is still a huge one that people still don't fully get.
+*Gunner*: A complete understanding of the social graph we carry with us is still a huge one that people still don't fully get.
 Data solidarity means how my social graph toxifies other people's social graphs, and puts them in danger.
 For example, I hosted Freedom of the Press, Edward Snowden's organization, we've